Welcome to today's edition of the Rush 24-7 podcast.

 On Tuesday, I talked about the fact that we are going to have to pair back on programs that do not work.

-Uh and the expectation is is that we will identify those Programs that are not working, make sure that those are eliminated and put money into programs that do work around things like uh health care modernization, making sure that we've got the first class schools that our kids need in order to compete in the twenty first century, start putting a down payment on a new energy economy.
+And the expectation is that we will identify those programs that are not working, make sure that those are eliminated, and put money into programs that do work around things like healthcare modernization, making sure that we've got the first-class schools that our kids need in order to compete in the 21st century, start putting a down payment on a new energy economy.

 Then the second answer, here comes the giant expansion of government.

-And this is it it so nothing's changed here.
+And so nothing's changed here.

 Here's a guy finally in charge, understands he needs to put people back to work.